 The second is telematics devices.
 Telematics devices monitor drivers’ habits so you can check they aren’t driving too fast or for too long and take action if they do.
 Some also have accident sensors which can help when trying to find out if an accident was an employee’s fault or not.

 Thirdly, if your vehicle fleet is high value or you carry high value goods in your vehicles, trackers can be a good idea.
-Trackers help to find a vehicle when it is stolen and is something that insurers like to see.
+Trackers help to find a vehicle when it is stolen and is something that fleet insurance providers like to see.

 One of the best ways to keep the costs of your fleet insurance down is to make sure your drivers are less likely to cause accidents.
 There are several things you can consider.

-Your insurer will keep a record of all your claims on your fleet insurance.
+Your fleet insurance provider will keep a record of all your claims on your policy.
 You should make sure you have a copy too.
 It will help you spot trends in your claims – is one employee making a high number of claims?
 Do you claim for the same type of incident each time?
 When you can see the trends, you can take action to try to reduce them.
-Doing this should help to reduce your fleet insurance premiums too.
+Doing this should help to reduce your fleet premiums too.

 Of course, one of the best ways to get cheaper fleet insurance is to shop around.
-Using a fleet insurance comparison tool helps you find a range of fleet insurance policies so you can choose the one which best suits your needs.
+Using the quotation tool helps you find a range of policies so you can choose the one which best suits your needs.

-Now you have got the lowdown on motor fleet insurance, it’s time to get the policy that’s right for you.
-Use the motor fleet comparison insurance tool to compare a wide range of motor fleet insurance policies on the market.
+It’s now time to get the policy that’s right for you.
+Use our online comparison tool to compare fleet insurance and start saving today.